 - 1. Gather all supplies.

 - a.
 Diaper

 - b.
 Wipes

 - c.
 3 Gloves

 - d.
 Plastic Bag

 - e.
 "Changed with love and prayer" Sticker

 - 2. Wash hands and put on 2 gloves.

 - 3. Before you bring the child to the changing table tell the child what you are about to do ahead of time to ease the transition away from their toy.
 Place child on clean changing table.

 - 4. Always keep one hand on the child when you are changing a diaper.

 - 5. Remove wet or soiled diaper and place in the plastic bag.
 Wipe child from front to back with a wipe and place the wipe in the plastic bag.
 Remove your gloves and place them in the plastic bag.

 - 6. Put a clean diaper on the child, place the "Changed with Love and Prayer" sticker on the front of the diaper, wash the child's hands, and remove the child from the changing area.

 - 7. Seal and dispose of plastic bag (use a new bag for each child's soiled diaper and wipes).

 - 8. Put on a new glove to reduce your risk of infection as you clean the changing table.
-Wipe the changing table with a disinfecting wipe and allow it to air dry.
+Spray the table with the disinfecting solution; wipe with a paper towel, and allow it to air dry.

 - 9. Wash hands thoroughly.

 - 10. Record diaper changes on the sign-in sheet.